| Why a DMin in Christian Spirituality?|

 - people who serve in churches, hospitals, the military, mission fields, and retreat centers.

 - people with 3 – 30 years of experience in religious leadership.

 - people with proven skills and leadership, who want to wrestle with new challenges.

 This concentration began originally as the D.Min program of the Washington Theological Union, which was a Roman Catholic seminary in Washington, DC.
 Religious leaders from a wide range of Catholic and Protestant traditions were attracted to their program as an opportunity to dig deeply into some classic Christian spiritual traditions and consider their importance to Christian formation, ministry and leadership in the world today.
 As it moves to VTS, this one-of-a-kind program will bring together a focus on ancient and classical Christian spiritualities, contemporary pastoral ministry, and ministerial leadership.

 Prospective applicants should contact Dr. Kathy Brown, Associate Director of the Doctor of Ministry Program, for additional information.
-The application deadline for early admission is June 15.
-The application deadline for regular admission is September 15.
-Due to high demand for this program, early application is encouraged.
+The application deadline is September 15.

 WHAT YOU WILL DO IN CHRISTIAN SPIRITUALITY

 - Focus on the foundational questions of the spiritual life – Who is God?
 Who is the human person? – as they have been answered by ancient and classical spiritual writers.

 - Learn how spirituality can be addressed in contemporary settings such as health care, where pastoral ministry addresses luminal moments in the lives of individuals.